 We collect, hold, use and disclose your personal information for the following purposes:

-– to provide tailored products and services to you, such as to provide access to our Media Contacts Database;
+– to provide tailored products and services to you;

 – to send communications requested by you;